genotrance/nimzbar/README.md

 This will download, wrap and install nimzbar in the standard Nimble package location, typically ~/.nimble.
 Once installed, it can be imported into any Nim program.

+Nimzbar is not supported on Mac as of yet.
+PRs enabling support are welcome.

 __Usage__

 Module documentation can be found [here](http://nimgen.genotrance.com/nimzbar).